 Karnak Temple

-Directly across the Temple of Hatsheput on the other side of the Nile River is Karnak Temple.
+Directly across the Temple of Hatshepsut on the other side of the Nile River is Karnak Temple.
 In ancient Egyptian times, this was the largest and most important religious complex in Egypt.
 The temple complex is still absolutely massive today and can be explored over the course of several hours – though you could make a couple of trips and still not see it all!

 Karnak Temple was one of the highlights of our tour of Egypt.
 It is everything you imagine Egypt to be in one stunning location.
 It is beautifully preserved and its enormous size and grandeur will leave you in awe.